hcoles/blog/_posts/2021-03-30-dont-let-your-code-dry.md

 ## A better way to work

-I've been doing some work recently to improve both my "mutate it locally" and "pitest on pull request" approachs.
+I've been doing some work recently to improve both my "mutate it locally" and "pitest on pull request" approaches.

-It's a two part soloution.
+It's a two part solution.
 Firstly, a new pitest plugin integrates tightly with git.
 Unlike the existing version control integration it isn't tied to maven, so it can be run from gradle or ant as well.

 Once the plugin is added you can analyse just your local changes with